 Mould is part of a group of very common organisms called fungi that also include mushrooms and yeast.
 It is present virtually everywhere, both indoors and outdoors.

-Mould may grow indoors in wet or moist areas lacking adequate ventilation, including walls/ wallpaper, ceilings, bathroom tiles, carpets (especially those with jute backing), insulation material and wood.
-If moisture accumulates in a building mould growth will often occur.
-Many different types of mould exist and all have the potential to cause health problems.
+Mould may grow indoors in wet or moist areas that lack adequate ventilation, including walls or wallpaper, ceilings, bathroom tiles, carpets (especially those with jute backing), insulation material and wood.
+If moisture accumulates, mould growth will often occur on indoor surfaces.
+Many different types of mould exist, and they all have the potential to cause health problems.

 People with asthma, allergies, or other breathing conditions may be more sensitive to mould.
 People with weakened immune systems (such as people with HIV infection, cancer patients taking chemotherapy or people who have received an organ transplant) and with chronic lung diseases (such as Chronic Obstructive Pulmonary Disease (COPD) and emphysema) are more at risk of mould infection particularly in their lungs.

 Although mould can be found almost anywhere, it needs moisture and nutrients to grow.
-The key to preventing mould growth is reducing dampness in the home.
-This can be done by:
+The following actions can help prevent mould growth by reducing dampness in the home.

 It is good to remove mould as soon as it appears.
 This may take some effort.
 Remember that mould is likely to return unless you also take steps to treat the cause of the problem (see above).

 If you rent your home and have taken measures to ensure the building is properly ventilated and mould is still growing, you should raise the issue with the owner or real estate agent.
-Tenants seeking further advice may wish to contact the NSW Fair Trading Tenants' Advice and Advocacy Services on 13 32 20.
-Public housing tenants should call the Housing Contact Centre on 1300 468 746.
+Tenants seeking further information about their rights and responsibilities may wish to call NSW Fair Trading on 13 32 20.
+Public housing tenants should call the Housing Contact Centre on 1800 422 322.

 Since most mould is visible, it is generally not necessary to test for mould in the home.
 However, some mould contamination may be present in cavities or the ceiling.